KaiyuanHu/Statoil-C-CORE-Iceberg-Classifier-Challenge/proposal.md

 ### Domain Background

 [Statoil/C-CORE Iceberg Classifier Challenge](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge) is an ongoing competition state on Kaggle.
+This is a icberg/ship binary image classification problem.

 _Statoil_ worked closely with _C-CORE_ that use remote sensing system to detect icebergs.
 The remote sensing system is housed on satellites over 600 kilometers above the earth.
 The satellites provide two channels image information: HH(transmit/receive horizontally) and HV(transmit horizontally and receive vertically).
 They want to use those image data to find a model can classify those icebergs from ships.